Pecos County Vehicle Impound Guide

 • Valid driver's license: This is essential.
 If yours is suspended due to the DUI arrest, see the section below.

-• Vehicle registration: Proof that the vehicle is registered in your name (or the registered owner's name).
+• Vehicle registration or title: Proof that you own the vehicle.
+If the vehicle is not registered in your name, you'll need the title.

 • Proof of insurance: Current insurance policy for the vehicle.

-• Cash or credit card for fees: Impound lots typically accept cash or credit cards.
+• Payment for fees: Impound lots typically accept cash or credit cards.
 It's a good idea to call ahead to confirm their accepted payment methods.

 If You Don't Have a Valid License